AdaSalvadorAvalos/practica2A_adasalvadoravalos/README.md

 - Push Button

 ## Introduction
-In this practice, for the Digital Processors course, I learned about the processor's ISR (Interrupt Service Routine) and how, using hardware—specifically by pressing buttons—we can trigger an interrupt.
+In this practice, for the Digital Processors course, we learn about the processor's ISR (Interrupt Service Routine) and how, using hardware—specifically by pressing buttons—we can trigger an interrupt.

 ## Code Explanation (with line-by-line comments):
 ```cpp